 All classes are held on Sunday mornings 9:40 a.m. – 10:40 a.m.

 Interested in an encounter with the Christian faith that helps you grow in knowledge and belief?
 Or maybe you’ve been in church awhile and you are seeking a fresh encounter with the Christian faith?
 We want to invite you to a new Sunday morning class and an experience that will help to foster that kind of encounter.
-During the course of this year, Alex will show a film and then teach on Sundays about how we encounter questions of faith and God using clips from the film as a starting point for discussions.
-When Russell teaches, he will focus on the Bible, theology, and the encounter between faith and contemporary issues.
-We are both looking forward to leading you in a new experience in faith and fellowship, life and learning!
+During the course of this year, the class will meet for dinner and watch a film, which will then be discusses on Sundays about how we encounter questions of faith and God using clips from the film as a starting point for discussions.
+Come for a new experience in faith and fellowship, life and learning!

 Ekklesia is an open, discussion-oriented group that encourages all members to discuss their understanding of the Christian faith as seen through reformed theology and are encouraged to express their beliefs, viewpoints, confusions and doubts.
 Members have a wide and diverse church background and range in age from their late 40s to early 60s.
 Teachers are volunteer members of the class who select lessons from a wide range of topics with approval by the class.
 There are various social activities during the year with one of the highlights being the annual tree trimming party for a physically challenged member of the class.
 We also enjoy a class breakfast on the fifth Sunday of the month.